 ASAM ASSESSMENT - You may assess a client of your choice using the American Society of Addiction Medicine Assessment and Placement Criteria ("ASAM Criteria" for short).
-This "client" can be a real client you have assessed for practicum/internship (with identifying details removed), a composite drawn from prior clinical experiences, or a subject drawn from a recovery memoir or novel.
+This "client" can be a real client you have assessed for practicum/internship (with identifying details removed), a composite drawn from prior clinical experiences, or a subject drawn from an outside source (a recovery memoir or novel, a podcast or video, etc).
 In all cases, the "client" should manifest sufficient complexity for you to fill out all dimensions of the assessment.
 The assessment should be completed in a narrative style, with headings as indicated on the style sheet.
 (An assessment example as well as a style sheet will be provided on the Moodle website.)

-Completed assessments may be uploaded to the appropriate assignment module on Moodle as a Word doc or PDF, and will be due no later than Wednesday, Nov.
-11, 11:59 pm, for a total of 20 points.
-You are welcome to submit a draft for review anytime prior to Wednesday, Nov.
-4 (one week prior), for me to review - I am happy to suggest improvements for you to incorporate.
+Completed assessments may be uploaded to the appropriate assignment module on Moodle as a Word doc or PDF, and will be due no later than Tuesday, October 19, 11:59 pm, for a total of 25 points.
+You are welcome to submit a draft for review anytime prior to Tuesday, October 12 (one week prior), for me to review - I am happy to suggest improvements for you to incorporate.
 As an incentive, I will provide 5 extra credit points for draft reviews submitted.